Dayton Shooter Connor Betts Reportedly Grappled With Mental Illness, Said He ‘Wanted To Hurt A Lot Of People’

 The motive of Dayton shooter Connor Betts is still unclear.
 The Washington Times highlights that he’s a self-described “leftist,” which is causing many to suggest it was politically motivated.
-Billboard reports that others, such as Dayton TV reporter Jim Heath, appear to be attempting to link the violence to metal music after the suspect was reportedly shown in a photo wearing an Acacia Strain hoodie — despite Altpress reporting that research suggests no link between the metal and real-world violence.
+Billboard reports that others, such as Dayton TV reporter Jim Heath, appear to be attempting to link the violence to metal music after the suspect was reportedly shown in a photo wearing an Acacia Strain hoodie.
+However, Altpress reported that research suggests there is no link between metal and real-world violence.

 Sky News reports that Betts’ ex-girlfriend Adelia Johnson paints a much more complex picture of the 24-year-old.
 She claims that — during the time she dated him — Betts struggled with mental illness, which she believes is the root cause of his outward fascination with tragedy.
 During their first date, Johnson said Betts showed her last year’s Pittsburgh synagogue shooting and narrated it.